 Here is the stuff that makes up the ebike.
 As mentioned before the motor (and thus controller) are brand new for Pedego and have not been tested on the field.
 The battery however has been proven:

-1. lipo lithium battery consisting of 18650 cells with BMS (battery management system) contained in metal box.
+1. Lithium battery consisting of 18650 cells with BMS (battery management system) contained in metal box.

 2. hub motor: 500 watt geared watted up to 850 watts very small and light form factor.